usnistgov/SAMURAI/docs/analysis/data_layout.rst

 MATLAB cannot install the SAMURAI library like python and therefore we must begin the code by adding the directory of our code to the path.
 In this case :code:`<samurai-base-path>` refers to the path to the downloaded SAMURAI library directory.
-The MATLAB processing code is then contained in the directory :code:`<samurai-base-path>/samurai/analysis/support`.
+The MATLAB processing code is then contained in the directory :code:`<samurai-base-path>/samurai/analysis/support` and :code:`<samurai-base-path>/samurai/base`.
 This directory must be added to the MATLAB path before use.

 .. code-block:: MATLAB